Eagle Elementary Health and Safety Plan

-- Students will minimize interactions within 6-ft for no longer than 15 minutes.
+- Students will minimize interactions for no longer than 15 minutes.

 Computer lab use and cleaning:

-- The computer lab will be used for testing for the 2020-2021 school year.
+- The computer lab will be used for keyboarding for the 2021-2022 school year.

-- Students will sanitize devices as a regularly scheduled task when directed by the teacher.
+- Students will use the hand sanitizer immediately upon entering and exiting the classroom and will use the sanitizing wipes on their workstation as a regularly scheduled task when directed by the teacher.